treeverse/lakeFS/docs/architecture/sizing-guide.md

 The PostgreSQL instance
 (at 500k, expected dataset size is `150MiB (for 100k records) * 25 = 3750 MiB`).
-To ensure we have enough RAM to hold this, we'll need at least 15 GiB of RAM, so we'll go with a `db.r5.xlarge` (4 vCPUs and 32GB RAM) Aurora instance.
+To ensure we have enough RAM to hold this, we'll need at least 15 GiB of RAM, so we'll go with a `db.r5.xlarge` (4 vCPUs, 32GB RAM) Aurora instance.
 An equivalent database instance on GCP or Azure should give similar results.

 <img src="../assets/img/reference_arch2.png" alt="Automated pipelines lakeFS reference architecture"/>